menu

 People

 The Western Illinois University neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Western Illinois University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Western Illinois University community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Western Illinois University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, the Western Illinois University neighborhood stands out within Illinois for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 5.3% of college-friendly places to live in IL.